oroinc/documentation/backend/entities-data-management/processes.rst

 Once a specific entity item is deleted, all job processes related to this entity are also deleted.

 .. warning:: Performing the action described in the process definition can provoke triggers of other processes (or even the same process).
-             You should either use an appropriate condition to avoid recursion or use the "exclude_definitions" option.
+             You should either use an appropriate condition to avoid recursion or the "exclude_definitions" option.

 Configuration
 -------------